 Hart Beach is open all year round.
 We offer surfcamps for Grommet (6 to 12 years old) and Young Guns (12 to 16 years old) on holidays.
 For the Grommets we also have one-day surfcamps on days that schools are closed.

 Hart Beach Quiksilver Surfschool is located on Scheveningen beach.
-During the camp we will be on the beach and on the terras behind and next to our surfschool.
-We have toilets, warm showers, changing rooms, (indoor) protected areas and boxes where the kids can leave their belongings.
+During the surfcamps you'll find us at the designated surfcamp spot in the Hart Beach theater.
+We have toilets, showers, changing rooms, (indoor) protected areas and boxes where the kids can leave their belongings.

 Drop-off and pick-up: